microbit-foundation/dev-docs/software/runtime.md

 ### Online IDE

 Mbed also provides an online C/C++ IDE with which you can program the micro:bit.
-To get started with this, please see the [micro:bit Platform Page](hhttps://os.mbed.com/platforms/Microbit/) on the Mbed site, where there's a getting started video.
+To get started with this, please see the [micro:bit Platform Page](https://os.mbed.com/platforms/Microbit/) on the Mbed site, where there's a getting started video.

-### Mbed Source Code and Versions Used
+### Mbed source code and versions used

 The Mbed repository for micro:bit is [https://github.com/lancaster-university/mbed-classic](https://github.com/lancaster-university/mbed-classic), this is a fork of Mbed OS 2 (classic) with changes and fixes needed for the micro:bit project.
 This is the version of Mbed used with the offline DAL toolchain, [Mbed Online Compiler](https://os.mbed.com/handbook/mbed-Compiler), and the [online editors on microbit.org](https://microbit.org/code).